 - Worsening of symptoms (difficulty thinking, problems sleeping, sore throat, headaches, feeling dizzy, or severe tiredness). after usual physical or mental activity

 Along with the three symptoms, you must have one of these for a diagnosis of chronic fatigue syndrome:

 - Worsening of symptoms while standing or sitting upright ; you might feel lightheaded, dizzy or weak, and you may have blurred vision or see spots.

 When to Call a Doctor

 If you have any the symptoms, and believe you have ME/CFS, talk to your doctor.

-You may want to ask about his experience in treating the condition.
+You may want to ask about their experience in treating the condition.
 You can also request a referral or choose to get a second opinion.